-First, and most important: make an appointment – at the beginning of every term – with the disability coordinator.
-The coordinator can help you arrange the accommodations you will need to get started successfully.
+First, and most important: make an appointment – at the beginning of every term – with Disability Services.
+Disability Services can help you arrange the accommodations you will need to get started successfully.
 The accommodations you are entitled to are important; they may spell the difference between academic success and academic failure.
 Too often, new students are anxious to “try out” college on their own terms, without the accommodations that helped them successfully reach their goals in the past.
 It’s not worth the chance.
 Take advantage of all the accommodations and services you are entitled to; education should be challenging – not daunting.
 NWC faculty and staff are here to help you meet the goals you have established for yourself.

 MEETING WITH YOUR INSTRUCTORS